lino-framework/book/docs/hosters/what.rst

   of users and the amount of data stored, you might want to move to a bigger machine.

-- they install new versions of your application when you ask them to do so.
-Concerning this point there are different possibilities: the hosting provider can either engage their own :ref:`team.admin` or have contract with an independant one.
+- (in case of stable hosting) they give you limited support and install new versions of your application when you ask them to do so.

 Note that a hosting provider is **not reponsible** for questions about how to use or configure the software.
 That's is the job of an